Sustainable packaging

 Companies have long been reusing and recycling packaging when economically viable.
 Using minimal packaging has also been a common goal to help reduce costs.
 Recent years have accelerated these efforts based on social movements, consumer pressure, and regulation.
 All phases of packaging, distribution, and logistics are included.

-Sustainable packaging is not focused on just recycling.
+Sustainable packaging encompasses more than just recycling, addressing a broader range of environmental impacts across the product lifecycle.
 Just as packaging is not the only eco target, although it is still top of mind for many.
 Right or wrong, the packaging is frequently scrutinized and used as the measure of a company's overall sustainability, even though it may contribute only a small percentage to the total eco-impact compared to other things, such as transportation, and water and energy use.